 - My Account

 *Ornette Coleman was born on this date in 1930.
 He was a Black musician and composer.

 In his search for a sound that expressed reality, as he perceived it, Coleman knew he was not alone.
 Los Angeles proved to be the laboratory for what came to be called free jazz.
 There Coleman gathered a core of players who would figure largely in his life: Don Cherry, Charlie Haden, drummers Ed Blackwell and Billy Higgins joined the rehearsals where Coleman was honing his vocabulary.

 He used a Guggenheim Foundation grant to write a symphony, Skies of America.
 Coleman went on a journey to Morocco in 1973, to work with the Master Musicians of Jajouka in their mountain villages and visited Nigeria.
-Upon his return he created with a full frontal harmolodic double whammy of drums and electric bass, called Prime Time.
-Coleman’s 1986 collaboration with jazz-rock guitarist Pat Metheny, Song X led to a tour and a new audience and by performing and recording with the Grateful Dead.
-The affection and respect, which Coleman and the late Jerry Garcia had for one another, was captured in the sessions for 1988's Virgin Beauty (CBS/Portrait).
+Upon his return, he created a full-frontal harmolodic double whammy of drums and electric bass, called Prime Time.
+Coleman’s 1986 collaboration with jazz-rock guitarist Pat Metheny, Song X led to a tour and a new audience by performing and recording with the Grateful Dead.
+The affection and respect, that Coleman and the late Jerry Garcia had for one another, was captured in the sessions for 1988's Virgin Beauty (CBS/Portrait).

 He formed the Harmolodic Label and began an association with Polygram France.
 For over ten years, Harmolodic released a number of works beginning with Tone Dialing, on which a Bach prelude is rendered harmolodically.
 Coleman is the creator of a concept of music called “harmolodic,” a musical form that is equally applicable as a life philosophy.
-The harmolodics derive from the interaction between the players.
+The harmolodics derives from the interaction between the players.

-Breaking out of the confinment of rigid meters and conventional harmonic or structural expectations, harmolodic musicians improvise equally together in what Coleman calls compositional improvisation, while keeping deeply in tune with the flow, direction and needs of their fellow players.
+Breaking out of the confinement of rigid meters and conventional harmonic or structural expectations, harmolodic musicians improvise equally together in what Coleman calls compositional improvisation while keeping deeply in tune with the flow, direction, and needs of their fellow players.
 In this process, harmony becomes melody becomes harmony.
-Ornette describes it as “Removing the caste system from sound.”
+Ornette describes it as “Removing the caste system from the sound.”
 On another level, harmolodics equates with the freedom to be as you please, as long as you listen to others and work with them to develop your own individual harmony.